 A victim service provider is a nonprofit, nongovernmental or tribal organization or rape crisis center, including a state or tribal domestic violence and/or sexual assault coalition, that assists or advocates for domestic violence, dating violence, sexual assault, or stalking victims, including a domestic violence shelter, faith-based organization or other organization, with a documented history of effective work concerning domestic violence, dating violence, sexual assault, or stalking.
 34 U.S.C. § 12291(a)(43).
 Victim service providers must provide direct services to victims of domestic violence, dating violence, sexual assault, stalking, or sex trafficking as one of their primary purposes and have a demonstrated history of effective work in this field.
-Culturally specific organizations, tribal organizations, and population specific organization serving underserved communities that meet the definition of 'victim service provider' are included in this definition.
+Culturally specific organizations, tribal organizations, and population specific organizations serving underserved communities that meet the definition of 'victim service provider' are eligible to apply to be considered a partner.